 So Toddler Approved, Growing a Jeweled Rose and Mommy and Me Book Club all recommended we make one out of play dough.
 I ended up following the directions off of Create-kids-crafts website.
-I didn't take pictures of the volcanoes I made for my son's school, however I promised my son's friend I would make him a volcano over the summer. ;-) So here it is:
+I didn’t take pictures of the volcanoes I made for my son’s school, however I promised my son’s friend I would make him a volcano over the summer.
+But before we get started….I just want to give a big thank you to one of my young readers, Claire, who found a very interesting article on Volcanoes and Volcanic Glass that is a great read for those who want to learn more about volcanoes.

 Supplies:

--Homemade play dough: water, flour, salt, cream of tartar, oil and food coloring (click here for recipe)
+- Homemade play dough: water, flour, salt, cream of tartar, oil and food coloring (click here for recipe)

--Baking sheet (I used a jelly roll pan)
+- Baking sheet (I used a jelly roll pan)

--Food coloring (optional)
+- Food coloring (optional)

 Directions: